 With the advent of shows like Flea Market Flip and Thrift Hunters, the world of thrifting is becoming more and more mainstream.
 It’s now considered “cool” to find items secondhand at thrift stores and breathe new life into them.
 But thrifting isn’t only cool; it’s also smart.
+Here are fifteen thrift store home decor find that you will totally flip over!
+These thrift store decorating ideas can beautify your home for a fraction of the cost to buy new.

 Thrift store shopping is awesome for so many reasons!